 Poor reviews being posted to your site can be damaging, potentially costing future sales, but most importantly, it’s a sign that something isn’t working as it should, and the causes should be investigated to try and rectify the problem.

-e-Fulfilment can potentially cost an eCommerce retailer around 15% of annual sales.
-Clearly then controlling costs in this area is imperative.
+eFulfilment can potentially cost an online retailer around 15% of their annual sales.
+Controlling costs in this area is imperative.
 If the fulfilment operation isn’t being run as efficiently as it could be, costs will quickly escalate.
 Sending products out via the wrong delivery option, sending the wrong products, handling returns, paying for additional warehouse operatives to manage a backlog, all come with a cost.
-For many eCommerce retailers, outsourcing e-fulfilment can reduce costs, both through saving on rent/rates, and switching to flexible, activity based pricing, but also by taking advantage of economies of scale an outsourcer can provide in packaging, and shipping.
+For many eCommerce retailers, outsourcing fulfilment can reduce costs, both through saving on rent/rates, and switching to flexible, activity-based pricing, but also by taking advantage of economies of scale an outsourcer can provide in packaging, and shipping.

 You’ve outgrown your warehouse operations

 Another example is growth.
 If the business is growing month on month, it can quite quickly sneak up on you, that pretty soon, you won’t have the capacity to handle the increased volumes in your current warehouse.
-Options here include buying/renting additional space, moving warehouses entirely, or of course outsourcing e-Fulfilment.
+Options here include buying/renting additional space, moving warehouses entirely, or of course outsourcing your fulfilment needs.